yawaramin/stubbex/README.md

 and will error if you try.
 I think this is a reasonable balance if you're trying to delegate validating stubs to service providers.
 They would just worry about their own stubs.

-*NOTE:* this feature is a 'rough draft' and is not very pleasant to use right now: it outputs raw Elixir edit lists of Myers differences between stub and real responses.
-Improvements coming!

 ## Limitations